PennyLaneAI/pennylane-lightning/README.rst

     python -m pip install ./dist/PennyLane_Lightning_GPU-*.whl

-To simplify the build, we recommend using the containerized build process described in section `Docker support`_.
+To simplify the build, we recommend using the containerized build process described in section `Docker support <docker-support>`_.

 Build Lightning-GPU with MPI
 ----------------------------